Invictum/coding-challenge/README.md

 #### Build image from sources

-1. Get the repository with application code.
+1. Clone the repository with application code.
 If `git` is installed and available in terminal repository can be pulled with following command

 ```